 The Great Walks

-Included in the hikes around Queenstown are three of Aotearoa’s nine Great Walks, and bookings are handled by the Department of Conservation (DOC).
+Queenstown is close to three of Aotearoa’s nine Great Walks, and bookings are handled by the Department of Conservation (DOC).
 You can book a bunk in the DOC huts online, and the Kepler and the Routeburn Tracks also offer campsites.
-Prices start from $20 per adult per night for camping and $65-$70 per night for a bunk in the huts.

 There’s also the option to walk with a guide, offering an opportunity to learn more about the flora, fauna and history as you make your way through these secluded pockets of the world.
 For those new to hiking, a guide can offer extra peace of mind for navigating the depths of New Zealand’s wild places.
 Queenstown has got plenty of friendly local operators to choose from, including some who offer private lodges on the Routeburn and Milford.